-1.3.3 Amendments.
-If changes in assignment or conditions of appointment (other than revisions to fringe benefits, retirement plans, and this policy statement) become necessary during the period of appointment, the changes must be discussed in advance and communicated to the affected faculty member in writing by the unit administrator.
+1.2.4 Amendments.
+If changes in assignment or conditions of appointment (other than revisions to fringe benefits, retirement plans, and this policy statement) become necessary during the period of appointment, the changes must be discussed in advance, normally during the annual Appraisal and Development process and communicated to the affected faculty member in writing by the unit administrator.
 Unresolved disputes regarding changes in assignments or conditions of appointment are resolved by the Dispute Resolution Procedure set forth in this Policy Statement.
+(Appendix C).

-1.4 Appointment and Tenure for Tenure-Track Faculty.
+Appointment and Tenure for Tenure-Track Faculty.

-- 1.4.1 All tenure-track faculty positions shall be filled by appointments of qualified persons with the rank of instructor, assistant professor, associate professor, or professor.
-The initial appointment of any person to the rank of instructor or above, shall be based on a search which is consistent with applicable state and federal equal employment opportunity standards and Board of Regents-approved University affirmative action guidelines.
-National searches will be conducted unless an exemption is authorized by the Provost.
-All initial appointments to the rank of instructor or above are of two kinds: - (a) tenure-track (appointments potentially leading to tenure); or - (b) appointments with tenure (applicable only to appointments with the initial ranks of associate professor or professor if specifically approved by the Board of Regents). - 1.4.2 Tenure.
+1.2.5 Appointment.
+All tenure-track faculty positions shall be filled by appointments of qualified persons with the rank of Instructor, Assistant Professor, Associate Professor, or Professor.
+The initial appointment of any person to the rank of Instructor or above, shall be based on a search which is consistent with applicable state and federal equal employment opportunity standards.
+National searches will be conducted unless an exemption is authorized by the Provost and the office of Equal Opportunity.
+All initial appointments to the rank of Instructor or above are of two kinds:

+- (a) tenure-track (appointments potentially leading to tenure); or - (b) appointments with tenure (applicable only to appointments with the initial ranks of Associate Professor or Professor if specifically approved by the Board of Regents). - 1.2.6 Tenure.
 Tenure is a continuous appointment granted following evaluation by the faculty member's academic department, review by appropriate administrators, and approval by the Board of Regents.
-Tenured appointments shall not be terminated except under extraordinary conditions stated in Section 1.14, Termination of Appointments.
+Tenured appointments shall not be terminated except under extraordinary conditions stated in Section 1.14 of the OSU Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University, Termination of Appointments.

-Tenure is a means by which to insure academic freedom (see Section 1.1.4).
+Tenure is a means by which to ensure academic freedom (see Section 1.1.4).
 Academic freedom is indispensable to the success of OSU-CHS in fulfilling its obligations to its students, to the State of Oklahoma, and to society in general.
 The decision to grant tenure is a judgment made with appropriate faculty counsel.
-Except for prestigious scholars initially appointed as associate professor or professor with tenure, the decision to grant tenure is normally made toward the end of a probationary period.
+Except for prestigious scholars initially appointed as Associate Professor or Professor with tenure, the decision to grant tenure is normally made toward the end of a probationary period.
 Tenure is a major undertaking and shall not be granted unless the faculty member has demonstrated by consistent performance that the academic department will benefit from making a career-long commitment to the faculty member.